Why Therapy Is Crucial For Refugee Children

 From then on, Marsha continued to help better the human mind by sharing this knowledge of hers.
 Currently, she is a Professor Emeritus of Psychology in the Department of Psychology at the University of Washington and is Director Emeritus of the Behavioral Research and Therapy Clinics.
 Marsha has also spent her time researching and developing new treatments for severe disorders.

-Furthermore, Dr. Linehan created The Linehan Institute to educate and research DBT, Behavioral Tech, giving DBT and Behavioral Tech Research training.
+Furthermore, Dr. Linehan created The Linehan Institute to educate and research DBT and Behavioral Tech, giving DBT and Behavioral Tech Research training.

 Marsha Linehan received several awards, including the Lifetime Achievement award from the Association for Behavioral and Cognitive Therapies in 2016.
 The American Association of Suicidology also created the Marsha Linehan Award for Outstanding Research in the Treatment of Suicidal Behavior.